dqops/dqo/docs/dqo-concepts/user-interface-overview/user-interface-overview.md

 In the **Configuration** section, the tree view displays a list of all built-in data quality sensors, rules and data quality checks that can be customized.
 The tree view in this section also provides access to the configuration of the following:

-- **Default checks configuration:** This allows you to configure checks that are automatically enabled after importing new tables.
+- **Default checks configuration:** This allows you to configure checks that are automatically activated after importing new tables.
 - **Manage users:** This allows you to add new users and manage their roles.
 - **Default schedules:** This allows you to [configure schedules](../../working-with-dqo/schedules/index.md) that are automatically set after importing new tables.
 - **Defaults webhooks:** This allows you to [configure webhooks](../../integrations/webhooks/index.md).